dudiharush/react-rollup-babel-typescript-starter/README.md

 # react-rollup-babel-typescript-starter

-A starter template for React Webapp that is bundled using Rollup, with Babel and Typescript
+A starter template for React webapp that is bundled using Rollup, with Babel and Typescript

 # installation